Xavier Scruggs: NC Dinos

 Scruggs signed a one-year, $1 million contract with the NC Dinos of the KBO League on December 26, 2016.
 He became a free agent following the 2018 season.
 In two years with the Dinos in the KBO, Scruggs hit 61 home runs and drove in 208 runs.

 Leones de Yucatán

 On June 17, 2019, Scruggs signed with the Leones de Yucatán of the Mexican League.
 He was released on December 5, 2019.
 In 57 games he hit .262/.362/.471 with 11 home runs, 31 RBIs and 1 stolen base.

 Post-baseball career

 In April 2021, Scruggs joined the St. Louis Cardinals baseball operations team as the Diversity, Equity, and Inclusion Consultant.

-Xavier Scruggs has covered MLB for ESPN since 2021.
-He also covers the Little League World Series in South Williamsport, PA every August for the sports cable network.
+Scruggs has covered MLB for ESPN since 2021.
+He also covers the Little League World Series in South Williamsport, Pennsylvania, every August for ESPN.
 In April 2022, Scruggs was hired as an inaugural panelist for the MLB Network show Off Base.
+In August 2026, Scruggs began work as an announcer for the premier of immersive baseball broadcasts through Apple TV and the Apple Vision Pro.
+In September 2026, Scruggs appeared as a contestant on the first season of The Traitors: New Blood.
+He was "murdered" in Episode 3, finishing 20th/22 contestants.